 Family RESP: This RESP account can include multiple children as beneficiaries.
 If you have more than one kid, a family RESP can allow flexibility in how you share the funds between them.
 Each beneficiary can still get up to the maximum of $7,200 in government grant money.

-Group RESP: This plan is offered by some RESP companies who pool together contributions from unrelated individuals and payout funds on a maturity date that is based on your child’s age.
+Group RESP: This plan is offered by some RESP companies that pool together contributions from unrelated individuals and payout funds on a maturity date that is based on your child’s age.

 We recommend staying away from Group RESPs.